 The following SBA loan programs do not have any down payment requirements.
 But, while this can be ideal for business owners that lack financial resources, lenders may place more weight on a sound business plan and strong financial statements.

 CAPLines are multiple government lines of credit available in amounts up to $5 million.
 Lines of credit are useful because the funds are revolving — they can be drawn on an as-need basis and amounts are available for re-borrowing after being repaid.
 Terms can range up to five to 10 years, depending on the CAPLine.
-Maximum interest rates can be fixed (13.50%) or variable (10.25%).
-Rates accurate as of May 31, 2022.
+Maximum interest rates can be fixed or variable, and follow the same rate schedule as 7(a) loans.

 There are four types of CAPLines available — working capital, contract, seasonal and builders.
 Each line of credit can be useful for certain situations.
 The contract CAPLine, for instance, can be used for contract-related expenses, while the builders CAPLine is ideal for construction companies.